-As the summer comes to an end, millions of Americans will be celebrating a long Labor Day weekend with their families and friends.
-While many will be out grilling or sneaking in one last little vacation before the fall, countless animals will be doing anything but relaxing.
+As the summer comes to an end, millions of Americans will be celebrating a long Labor Day weekend.
+While many will be out grilling or sneaking in one last little vacation before fall arrives, countless animals will be doing anything but relaxing and having fun.

 1. Horses Forced to Pull Carriages